folio-org/stripes-components/lib/Label/readme.md

 # Label
-Renders a simple <label> with a few optional additions
+Renders a simple `<label>` with a few optional additions

-**Note:** Most form elements has already labels implemented directly – activated by the "label"-prop.
+**Note:** Most form components have already labels implemented directly – activated by the "label"-prop.
 This component is only relevant in special circumstances – e.g. when creating a new form component.

 ## Basic Usage
 ```js